TheodoreC13/RopEmporium-Writeup/README.md

 There are plenty of guides that already exist for these challenges, I am instead going to focus on the things that gave me difficulty and my general process for solving this CTF series.

+# Files Inlcuded

+exploit.py - My solution to the challenges, this singular script has all 8 solutions implemented.

+bytefinder.py - This is a scratch file to test some file loading/searching, I used this for pivot.

+expcallme.py - This is a separate callme solution (Functionally the same as my solution) I specifically wrote this because of an interaction I found on rerun of my entire solution.
+2 challenges use the same name for different files.
+Because of this collision my callme solution fails in my script.

+The rest of the files included are the ropemporium files.
+You could clone this and run the exploit script if you wanted.
+Callme will fail to decode the encrypted dat file.

 # General Approach
 I started each challenge with static analysis utiizing readelf, objdump, and eventually ropper to begin.
+Sometimes I would run an ltrace or strace but quickly opted to just dynamically analyze files in gdb.
 * First I would run the binary normally
 * Second I would run the binary and test the overflow
 * After the initial introduction to the binary, I would use readelf, objdump, and ropper each in their own tab of my CLI to perform static analysis.
 Sometimes the challenges contain a "useful" function with specific rop gadgets.
 For the challenges that had this avenue available, I analyzed the gadgets and tried to figure out the "intended" solution.
 Almost all of the "useful" function rop gadgets available lead to a very obvious intended solution route.